the kiang lab

 research

 Social epidemiology.
-We investigate the way the structures of society permeate all aspects of health and result in an unjustly unequal distribution of health and disease.
-Our goal is to identify equitable policies and approaches to improving health among structurally and medically vulnerable populations.
+We investigate the way the structures of society permeate all aspects of health and result in health inequities with the goal of identifying equitable policies and approaches to improving health among structurally and medically vulnerable populations

 Computational epidemiology.
-Rooted in social theory, we use computational methods to rigorously analyze and combine data from non-health data sources (such as mobile phone data or social media data) and traditional sources (such as health insurance claims or mortality data) to understand large-scale human behavior and its impact on health.
+Rooted in social theory, we use computational methods to rigorously analyze and combine data from non-health data sources (such as mobile phone data or social media data) and traditional source (such as claims or mortality data) to understand large-scale human behavior and its impact on health.

-We love using new methods and working with exciting data, but ultimately, we are a solutions-driven lab focused on applied problems.
-In pursuit of this mission, we use a variety of computational (e.g., machine learning, microsimulations), demographic (e.g., decomposition and lifetable techniques), epidemiologic (e.g. dynamical models), and statistical tools (e.g., Bayesian spatial models) that are most appropriate for the research question.
+We love using new methods and working with exciting data, but ultimately we are a solutions-driven lab focused on applied problems.
+In pursuit of this mission, we use a variety of computational (e.g., machine learning, microsimulations), demographic (e.g., decomposition, matrix projection models, lifetable techniques), epidemiologic (e.g. dynamical models), and statistical tools (e.g., Bayesian spatial models) that are most appropriate for the research question.